Belfast West (UK Parliament constituency): Election results

+Elections in the 2020s

 Elections in the 2010s

 This seat had the largest Sinn Féin vote share at the 2019 general election.
 It also saw the only increase in vote share for the DUP at the election.

 Elections in the 2000s

 Elections in the 1990s

 1997 Changes are compared to the 1992 notional results shown below.

 Elections in the 1980s

 Following the 1979 election, Fitt became increasingly at odds with the SDLP and left it, continuing to sit as an independent socialist.

 Elections in the 1970s

-After the 1970 election Fitt left the Republican Labour Party to cofound the Social Democratic & Labour Party.
+After the 1970 election Fitt left the Republican Labour Party to co-found the Social Democratic & Labour Party.
 The remains of Republican Labour had disintegrated by 1974.